 • Preference is given to students with previous research experience

 If you are interested in submitting your application and have questions regarding the program, please contact your undergraduate academic advisor, Mrs. Sonia Viselli (sonia.viselli [at] mcgill.ca).

 How to Apply

 Application documents required

-- Shows strong research performance during summer following U2 and strong academic (minimum CGPA 3.5) and research performance during the U3 academic year
+• Must show strong research and academic performance (minimum CGPA of 3.5) during the U3 academic year

 • Must successfully complete the 9-credit Honours Research Project (PHGY 461D1/D2) with the future MSc supervisor

 If I meet the conditions for MSc acceptance, do I need to apply to graduate studies?

 Yes.
 Students who have met the MSc conditions must still apply for graduate studies through U-Apply by the application deadline for the summer term in which they intend to begin.
 Please see application details on the Physiology Graduate webpage under “Application & Admission”.